-To get your licence you'll need to complete a hard-copy of the marriage licence application form.
+To get your licence you'll need to complete a copy of the marriage licence application form.

-Both you and your partner will need to sign this form and submit a hard-copy in-person to our Customer Service department at our Municipal Offices.
-In addition to this form, we will need each person's supporting identification documents and a licensing fee of $143, payable by cash, Interac, Visa, Mastercard or American Express.
-We encourage both of you to attend together, however if only one person can attend they will need the proper documents for the absent person.
+Both you and your partner will need to complete this form and submit it during your in-person appointment.
+In addition to this form, we will need each person's supporting identification documents and a licensing fee of $150, payable by cash, Interac, Visa, Mastercard or American Express.
+For applicants who don't live in Newmarket the licensing fee is $165.
+We encourage both of you to attend together, however, if only one person can attend they will need the proper documents for the absent person.
 If all the supporting documents are present at the time of your application, the licence will be issued in about 30 minutes.
-The Town offers a fee of $526 + HST ($594.38) for any couple that wishes to obtain their marriage licence and hold a civil marriage ceremony with the Town's Officiant
+The Town offers a fee of $555 + HST ($627.15) for any couple that wishes to obtain their marriage licence and hold a civil marriage ceremony with the Town's Officiant